 Best smart home devices for aging in place

-If you or a loved one are contemplating aging in place, you might have some concerns on the safety side.
+If you or a loved one are contemplating aging in place, you might have concerns on the safety side.
 How will they navigate health services, meals, and personal care as they age?
 While living at home does require some planning, smart home-integrated devices can ease the load.

 Bell